 Forms to help you mark and administer candidate work – many of them interactive – are provided.

-These may be called a cover sheet, unit recording sheet or centre assessment form, depending on the specification.
+These may be called a cover sheet, a unit recording recording sheet, or centre assessment form, depending on the specification.

-You can download all the forms from our handy 'forms finder' page (they are also available on each qualification page).
+You can download all the forms from our handy forms finder (they are also available on each qualification page).

-Complete one per candidate and attach it to the front of the work.
+Complete one per candidate and attach it to the front of their work.